jupyterlab/theme-cookiecutter/README.md

 ## Package names

-We suggest that extension names start with `jupyterlab_` and use underscores if needed to improve readability, such as `jupyterlab_myextension`.
+We suggest that extension names start with `jupyterlab_` and use underscores or dashes if needed to improve readability, such as `jupyterlab_myextension`.